Supply Chain

 Why the payback is worth it

-- Crisis savings: Deloitte found proactive firms spend ~50 percent less during disruptions because they have playbooks ready.
+• Crisis savings: Deloitte found proactive firms spend ~50% less during disruptions because they have playbooks ready.

-- Sales protection: Reliable deliveries boost perfect-order rates.
-Gartner says every 3-point rise in perfect orders correlates with a 1 percent gain in market share in B2B sectors⁹.
+• Sales protection: Reliable deliveries boost perfect-order rates.
+Gartner says every 3-point rise in perfect orders correlates with a 1% gain in market share in B2B sectors.

 Put plainly, SRM is an insurance policy that repays itself many times over.